March 27, 2023

 Another virtual training platform is Raven 360.
 This product separates itself from others by the amount of control you have over presenting content to individual learners.
 You also have the ability to create courses that you can charge learners for.
 That allows you to get a revenue stream from your learning materials.
 Raven360 supports different learning methods such as instructor-led training, virtual instructor-led training, and on-demand learning to cater to different learning styles.
 It also allows for the creation of Learner Paths so you can guide your employees to training content that’s important and relevant to them.
 This platform also provides analytics to check on your team’s performance and measure the effectiveness of your training program.
 One issue with Raven 360 that people point out, though, is that the interface is a little clunky.

-Kajabi is another platform for virtual learning.
+Kajabi is a SAAS platform for virtual learning.
 It allows you to convert your own knowledge into courses that you can monetize in a variety of different ways.
 It handles all aspects of your business, such as having a website, marketing, and building a community.
 There are so many things that you can do with this platform.
 Thanks to its smart yet easy-to-use product generator, it’s easy to build polished, profitable digital courses and launch them out into the market fast.
 You can also create membership sites where you can provide more exclusive content for your target audience.
 One issue that has been brought up, though, is that metrics could use improvement so that course builders can learn more about their audience.